 To achieve this, EVEREST uses state-of-the-art secure transfer protocols.
 In particular, the communication between the premises of different partners happens only in encrypted form (using SSH or a VPN system) and the data are exchanged using the SFTP or the SCP protocols.
-To further guarantee the security of the whole infrastructure, the systems used are regularly updated, so to ensure protections from known vulnerabilities.
+To further guarantee the security of the whole infrastructure, the systems used are regularly updated aci not set approved by the to ensure protections from known vulnerabilities.
 Credentials to access the servers are given to partners upon request and verification.